 The greatest shortages of doctors are in provincial and rural areas.
 The Midland region has 13% fewer doctors than the rest of the country.

 The University of Waikato has the expertise and commitment to help fill the gaps.
-Based in Hamilton, there will also be clinical education and training centres throughout the central North Island.
-The aims is to have half the graduates specialize as GPs, outside the main centres, and all graduates will train and work in local communities before going on to serve in them.
+Based in Hamilton, there would also be clinical education and training centres throughout the central North Island.
+The aim is to have half the graduates specialise as GPs, outside the main centres, and all graduates would train and work in local communities before going on to serve in them.

-The curriculum will meet the Australian Medical Council (AMC) standards for accreditation.
-The programme will build on on proven models and international best practice, customised to address New Zealand communities and New Zealand health issues, including Māori health.
+The curriculum would meet the Australian Medical Council (AMC) standards for accreditation.
+The programme would build on proven models and international best practice, customised to address New Zealand communities and New Zealand health issues, including Māori health.

 Who can apply?